Cool but harmful: Why a vape user who began smoking at 7 cannot kick the habit

 Simon leaned closer, studying the images.
 From the pictures, the friend who vaped looked like he had healthier lungs, in contrast to the one who smoked.
 He was convinced.

 “While vaping is generally known to be a less harmful alternative to smoking due to fewer toxins, it still has health risks, and its long-term impact generally remains unclear,” Dr. Ma.
-Celine Guillermo, a practicing physician and part-time faculty member from the Ateneo School of Medicine and Public Health, said.
+Celina Guillermo, a practicing physician and part-time faculty member from the Ateneo School of Medicine and Public Health, told The Flame.

 In May, a 22-year-old male was admitted to the Philippine General Hospital along Taft Avenue due to sudden chest pain.
 A week before, he had been coughing up blood.
 He had a fever and was vomiting.
 He had never touched cigarettes or even drugs, but he used vapes for two years straight.